PeppeL-G/course-material/src/lectures/report-writing/README.md

 :::

 ### Other chapters
 Add whichever other chapters you want that make sense to have.
 Maybe a chapter describing the website's graphical user interface is good to have?
-Or maybe designing that is an entire project on its own?
+Or maybe designing the graphical user interface is an entire project on its own?
 Maybe the solution also includes a smartphone app?
-Then having a chapter explaining the implementation of that app would be good.
+Then having a chapter explaining the implementation of that app maybe would be good?
 Or maybe the smartphone app should be described in a separate report?
 Maybe our solution also includes special days people can come to a house and leave the clothes they want to sell there, and then others can come to the house and buy them?
 Then a chapter explaining how this works would be good, etc.

 ## Readers are stupid!
-When you write the report you must always remember that you write it for the readers.
+When you write a report you must always remember that you write it for the readers.
 Each time you hesitate over something, for example:

 * Which chapters do I need?
 * In which chapter should I write this?
 * Do I need a figure to explain this?
 * Have I explained this good enough now?

 Always think of the reader.
-Pretend you are a very stupid reader of the report, and that you don't know anything about the project work.
+Pretend you are a very stupid reader of the report, and that you don't know anything about the project.
 Then try to answer your question, and then go with the answer you come up with.

 ::: tip Your opinion about the report doesn't matter It doesn't matter whether you think the report is good or bad, what's important is what the readers think of your report, since they are the ones who will read it.
-To make them think the report is good, you often need to do more work with the report than what you initially think is necessary, because you know YOUR project work by heart, but the reader doesn't know anything about it, so you need to explain more things than you think.
+To make them think the report is good, you often need to do more work on it than you initially think is necessary, because you know YOUR project work by heart, but the reader doesn't know anything about it, so you need to explain more things than you think.
 :::

 ## Common student mistakes